 Because you must invest so much time and effort into content, outreach, and UX development, it’s absolutely paramount that you ensure you aren’t held back by a fundamental technical issue like having important pages not indexed.

 We’ve covered what indexing is, why it matters so much, and how you can take action to identify and overcome common indexing problems.
 The rest is up to you.
-Find the time to review your setup thoroughly, and schedule in semi-frequent reviews to make sure that your efforts aren’t undermined by avoidable technical problems.
+Find the time to review your setup thoroughly, and schedule semi-frequent reviews to make sure that your efforts aren’t undermined by avoidable technical problems.

 Kayleigh Toyra: Content Strategist